carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Best suitable for protocol HTTP, HTTPS, WebSocket | Layer 7 (Application layer)
 - Routes traffic based on request content (hostname, request path, params, headers, source IP etc.).
 - Enable Access logs to capture information about requests sent to your load balancer.
 Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
 It is stored in S3.
+- Security Groups: You must ensure that your load balancer can communicate with registered targets on both the listener port and the health check port.
 - Use Case: It is **Intelligent** and can send specific requests to specific servers.

 #### Network Load Balancer (NLB)